top of page

 What can professional editing do for you?

-• Identify troublesome usage, especially when talking about gender, race, ability, and accessibility.
+• Point out problematic usage, especially when talking about gender, race, and ability/disability.

 A developmental editor helps the author in developing and writing the content, determining how to present it, and identifying what kinds of documentation and/or permissions may be necessary for publication.
 The developmental editor also advises the author regarding rewriting specific sections or reorganizing the text.